The 6 Demand Forecasting Questions You Should Be Asking Now

 Given that demand forecasting is so important (it’s the beating heart of an RMS), many RM leaders are using this time to explore the differences in forecasts, and consider innovative solutions, rather than accept this ‘new nightmare’ of broken forecasts as the ‘new normal’ for their RM team.

-To help you on your journey of exploration, we’ve compiled some of the best intel on evaluating demand forecasting – straight from revenue leaders themselves (chronicled in HSMAI’s new guide to RMSs) and from the data experts at OTA Insight.
+To help you on your journey of exploration, we’ve compiled some of the best intel on evaluating demand forecasting – straight from revenue leaders themselves (chronicled in HSMAI’s guide to RMSs) and from the data experts at OTA Insight.

 How to evaluate an RMS provider’s forecast